Learning the skills of leadership: Terry Tsang CA

 The final lesson has been that improvement is a step-by-step process.
 It's not a case of attending a training course or reading about managing people and you've immediately mastered it within two days.

 Even people who have been in a leadership role for over 25 years are still learning and overcoming roadblocks.
 It's reassuring to know that, while I still need to improve, that's just part of the process.

-How are you applying those skills to your role at Investec?
+How are you applying those skills to your role?

 It helps to have that trigger in my mind.
 For example, with regards to active listening and perception, I can now call on that knowledge when I'm going to a meeting or dealing with a difficult situation.
 I'm always looking to apply the different techniques and approaches I have learned.

 Mostly, the coaching is a constant in the back of my mind which makes the whole process of developing as a leader more enjoyable and valuable.

 I find that, rather than worrying when an issue comes up, I'm almost glad that it has so I can use it as a learning opportunity.
 The programme has been very good in terms of setting up my frame of mind.

 Has the course delivered on your expectations?